-The National Resource Center for Refugees, Immigrants, and Migrants (NRC-RIM) is funded by the U.S. Centers for Disease Control and Prevention and the International Organization for Migration to support state and local health departments working with refugee, immigrant, and migrant (RIM) communities that have been disproportionately affected by COVID -19.
+The National Resource Center for Refugees, Immigrants, and Migrants (NRC-RIM) is funded by the U.S. Centers for Disease Control and Prevention and the International Organization for Migration to support health departments and community organizations working with refugee, immigrant, and migrant (RIM) communities that have been disproportionately affected by COVID -19.

 Core activities of the program include:

 - Collecting, developing, and disseminating best and promising practices

 - Developing and disseminating linguistically and culturally appropriate health communications and health education resources for RIM communities

 - Creating online training and other resources for public health professionals working with RIM communities

 - Supporting pilot projects between health departments and community-based organizations serving RIM communities